MKCAMK/Be_Your_Own_GZIP/README.md

 Windows; Visual Studio 2019 solution.

 ## Usage
-Drop and drop a file (or files) that is to be scanned onto the executable.
+Drag and drop a file (or files) that is to be scanned onto the executable.

 ![successfully extracting GZIP files](examples/example.jpg)